Storytelling in VR

 Written by Ian Thomas

 Ian is narrative director, coder, and writer of video games, films, larp, books, live events, and VR/AR experiences.
-He has worked on well over 100 titles.
+Find him on Bluesky or LinkedIn.